-A new district manager hire starts at $80,000 plus benefits including a fully expensed Audi A3, iPhone, 401(k), insurance, and generous vacation time.
-A successful district manager could be making six figures in only a few years.
+A new district manager hire starts at $80,000 plus benefits including a fully expensed Audi A3 or BMW, iPhone, 401(k), insurance, and generous vacation time.
+A successful district manager has the potential to earn $110,000 in only five years.
 The interview process is intense, though for individuals who make the cut it’s a great job, especially for a recent college graduate.

 There was a shift towards the end of when I was recruiting.
 Instead of recruiting district managers right out of college, they started using recruiters more often to get more experienced candidates.
 Not surprising that recent college graduates with little experience didn’t always pan out as expected.
 Aldi recruits district managers from good colleges, with high grade point average, and with related experience.
 There is a high bar to getting hired at Aldi as a District Manager.

 Aldi Hiring Summary